{alt_text_cv}

 Evidence

-• One preliminary randomized controlled trial in patients with Alzheimer's disease
+• Two preliminary randomized controlled trials in patients with Alzheimer's disease

 • Multiple preclinical studies in aging and Alzheimer's disease